 Homeschooling can serve children well both academically and socially.
 Homeschooling families have a wide array of resources available to them, including innovative curriculum, experiential learning opportunities, sports leagues, and co-ops and group classes.
 Parents choose homeschooling for a variety of reasons, including academics and special needs, and the homeschool population has become increasingly diverse.
 Many homeschooled children reach adulthood well prepared for college or the workforce, and live successful and fulfilled lives.
 For more, see our Homeschooling 101 pages.

 Unfortunately, some homeschooled children are shortchanged academically, sometimes because their parents undervalue education and other times because their parents are in over their heads.
 Not every parent can homeschool successfully, and in some cases homeschooled children reach adulthood with little in the way of either education or skills.
 Further, in some cases, parents of chronically truant children may opt to homeschool when faced with a truancy prosecution, but without ever intending to provide instruction.
 Finally, in some cases cases abusive parents have used homeschooling to hide their maltreatment, removing their children from contact with mandatory reporters with sometimes disastrous consequences.
-See our Abuse and Neglect pages.
+See our Child Abuse or Educational Neglect pages.

-Please understand that homeschooling as a topic is complex and does not lend itself to simplistic narratives.
+H that homeschooling as a topic is complex and does not lend itself to simplistic narratives.
 There is a wide amount of variety within homeschooling, and that variety is growing.
 Homeschooling is a dynamic educational option that can work out in children’s best interests, but that can also go badly awry.
 Whether homeschooling turns out well or badly depends primarily upon whether parents are kind and motivated or abusive and apathetic.

 The Importance of Oversight